FindMySchool LogoFindMySchool

 Yes.
 Before-school care runs from 07:45 in term time.
 After-school care runs until 18:00 Monday to Thursday and until 17:00 on Friday, with snack provision and a hot meal option on request.

 The school describes a rolling admissions approach rather than a single deadline, with tours, registration and a taster day or session closer to entry.
-For bursary-style Community Awards, assessments are held in the Spring Term and applications are invited in January, with a published closing date of 12 February 2026 for that cycle.
+For bursary-style Community Awards, assessments are held in the Spring Term and applications are invited in January, with the current closing date published by the school each cycle.

 The school positions itself as a non-feeder prep, guiding families toward a range of state and independent day and boarding senior schools.
 Scholarship outcomes reported by the school suggest staff are familiar with the requirements for competitive next-step applications.